 Eczema is very itchy, and this blend can be applied to the affected area once a day:

 - Camellia seed oil 4 teaspoons (20 mL)

 Urticaria, or hives, are raised patches on the skin that develop from an allergic reaction.
 They’re very itchy and can affect any part of the body.
 There are three potential options to use.
 First, follow the same instructions as for eczema.

 Second, put 2 drops of chamomile german essential oil into a ¼ cup of baking soda, then add to the bath.
 The third option is to make the oil that follows.
 Try it first on a small section of skin.
 If there is no reaction, use a small amount each time.

 - Tamanu Oil (Calophyllum inophyllum) 10 mL

 - Fragonia Oil (or Ravensara Oil) 2 drop

 Take home a message

 These essential oils are safe to be used on baby’s sensitive and delicate skin.
-These pure and natural Essential Oils are very helpful for babies’ sound sleep.
+These pure and natural Essential Oils are Best essential oils for kids.
+It is very helpful for babies sound sleep.
 These are also the best essential oils for baby cough and congestion.
 These pure oils are best essential oils for baby’s dry skin.
 The only thing to keep in consideration is to use right amount of oil diluted with apt amount of carrier oil.
 Try the aforementioned blends and share your experience in the comment section below.